mtgpublic/infinitode-dqseq/guide/Announcement.md

 Contains historical announcement records.

+## 2025-11-02

+With Sequniverse receiving an update, dqseq has been synchronized to better provide optimal sequences.

+Specific adjustments in the scoring model for v20251025 compared to v20250909 include:

+1. DQ3 Modifications:
+   - Increased weight for DebuffsLastLonger
+   - Decreased weight for TowersAttackSpeed
+   - Significantly reduced weight for LightningStrikeOnTowerLevelUp

+2. DQ9 Optimizations:
+   - Improved weight calculation logic for AddAllAbilityCharges and IncreasedTowerToEnemyEfficiency_SPLASH_ARMORED
+   - When other bonus score totals are low, AddAllAbilityChargess and IncreasedTowerToEnemyEfficiency_SPLASH_ARMORED will receive proportionally lower weights

+3. Global Adjustment:
+   - NukeOnBonusStage weight calculations are no longer restricted to Stage 10 in most levels

+Additionally, we've implemented bug fixes and enhanced example sets for the Dense Marker Sequence Standard to improve player comprehension.

 ## 2025-09-10

 After a long wait, the latest sequences have been released.
 The repository includes the best sequences from the past three years since Season 3, generated using the community's newly developed SeqUniverse, a C++ sequence generator.